Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson3/README.md

 bossVC.selectionDelegate = self
 ```

-Here the InternVC is telling the BossVC instance that it wants to be its intern, by assigning itself as the selectionDelegate.
+Here the `InternVC` is telling the `BossVC` instance that it wants to be its intern, **by assigning itself as the selectionDelegate**.

 <!-- > -->